 Licorice is a member of the legume family, and while there are species that grow in the U.S., Glycyrrhiza glabra is primarily native to Europe and Asia.
 Also, you might see “Chinese licorice” listed on products.
 In that case, it’s likely Glycyrrhiza uralensis, the second variety.

 Glycyrrhiza’s name reflects its most popularly known claim to fame: “sweet root.”
-(2) With an extract that can be 30 to 50 times sweeter than sugar, we can see why our ancestors were inspired to turn it into candy!
-In Chinese medicine, anti-inflammatory licorice root has been used for centuries for many of the same uses that science has confirmed now — coughs and colds, gastrointestional issues, and female reproductive issues.
+With an extract that can be 30 to 50 times sweeter than sugar, we can see why our ancestors were inspired to turn it into candy.
+In Traditional Chinese Medicine, anti-inflammatory licorice root has been used for centuries for many of the same uses that science has confirmed now — coughs and colds, gastrointestional issues, and female reproductive issues.

 Now, that familiarly strong licorice flavor is usually replicated by the similarly flavored anise seed (a common biblical herb), but you can still get genuine licorice candy — usually “black licorice” to distinguish it from the red imitation candy.

-The medicinal strength and benefits of licorice root are prominent enough that the FDA issued a notice for consumers to be aware that black licorice is more than just a sweet treat.
-(7) Even when the root extract is used just to sweeten, it can’t be ignored as a potent compound.
+Even when the root extract is used just to sweeten, it can’t be ignored as a potent compound.
 And while the root is the primary portion used for supplements and remedies, the leaves have been evaluated for their antimicrobial benefits, as well.
-In an Iranian Journal of Pharmaceutical Research study, the leaves tested well against bacteria and thus may work as a staph and candida cure.
-(8)
+In an Iranian Journal of Pharmaceutical Research study, the leaves tested well against bacteria and thus may work as a staph and candida remedy.

 DGL Licorice vs. Licorice Extract